implicitly-awesome/reactjs_components/README.md

 # Some React.js components

 ## Modal window
 Just a modal window component.
-Depends on [underscore.js](http://underscorejs.org/)
+Depended on [underscore.js](http://underscorejs.org/)

 ### Usage
 Here is the trigger method and it's params: